 PLANNING PHASE:

-• Basic Personal Protective Equipment (PPE) related to construction safety such as gloves and glasses should be provided to workers depending on the tasks they are assigned to.
+• Plan construction phases avoiding large groups of workers and unnecessary overlap of crews.
+If the work plan was developed prior to the Virus outbreak, consider reviewing and adapting when necessary; • Basic Personal Protective Equipment (PPE) related to construction safety such as gloves and glasses should be provided to workers depending on the tasks they are assigned to.
 In addition, each worker

 • Additional handwashing stations including the provision of clean water and soap, together with cleaning and disinfection products may be required for construction sites opened prior to the outbreak.
 For new construction site, plan and budget provision of these items